MohamedSahbi/GitHubAPIDemo/README.md

 - Configuration folder: It contains the configuration classes used for the injection of settings from appsettings.json file with the IOptions pattern
 - Controllers folder: It contains the API controllers
 - Services folder: It contains the main service of this demo; GitHub Service.
 - Models folder: It contains the models used by the GitHub Service.
-Most of them are models to map the JSON response of GitHub.
+Most of them are models to map the Json response of GitHub.
 - Extensions folder: It contains stringExtensions that are needed for the GitHub Service.

 ## Third Party libraries